nubenetes/awesome-kubernetes/docs/elearning.md

 * [SQL Police Department](https://sqlpd.com/)
 * [techstudyslack.com](https://techstudyslack.com/) TechStudySlack is a Slack for people studying Tech.
 * [kube.academy](https://kube.academy/) KubeAcademy from VMware.
 Learn Kubernetes From Experts For Free
+* [codewars.com](https://www.codewars.com) Improve your skills by training with others on real code challenges